Flexible and Predictive Scheduling

-Flexible scheduling is an alternative to the traditional 9 to 5, 40-hour work week.
+Flexible scheduling is an alternative to the traditional nine to five, 40-hour work week.
 It allows an employee to work hours that differ from the normal start and stop time.
 Flexible scheduling gives employees stability in their schedule as well as opportunities to balance other commitments.

-Predictive or Predictable scheduling refers to employers providing employees advance notice of their work schedule, and minimizing alterations to an employee’s schedule once they are posted.
+Predictive or predictable scheduling refers to employers providing employees advance notice of their work schedule, and minimizing alterations to an employee’s schedule once it is posted.
 Predictive scheduling operates to protect hourly workers, typically food service, retail, and hospitality employees, from unpredictable schedules, which can pose difficulties for employees trying to maintain a work-life balance.

 Traditionally, there are different types of flexible scheduling that companies may consider for their workers to use.
 Common types include:

-The Department of Labor has stated that “allowing employees to vary their arrival and/or departure time is a matter of agreement between the employers and the employee.”
+The Department of Labor has stated that “allowing employees to vary their arrival and/or departure time is a matter of agreement between the employer and the employee.”

 Under a flexible work schedule, an agency still has the discretion to establish core hours that all employees must be at work.
 Employees are then allowed to vary their arrival and departure time around those core hours.